How to protect your rights if you are going to work in the US

 J1 Visa for Exchange Members

-The minimum duration of exchange programs is 3 weeks, with the exception of programs sponsored by the Federal Government.
-Form DS-2019 is the main document confirming the need to apply for a visa J. This form shows the type and timing of the exchange program.
-Depending on the type of program, additional documents and / or a contract may be required stating the conditions of the exchange program in which you participate.
+Exchange programs have a minimum duration of 3 weeks, except for programs sponsored by the Federal Government.
+Form DS-2019 is the main document confirming the need to apply for a visa J. This form indicates the type and timing of the exchange program.
+Depending on the type of program, additional documents and / or a contract may be required indicating the terms of the exchange program in which you are participating.

 Your sponsor is obliged to provide you with clear information regarding the cost, conditions and restrictions of the exchange program, as well as provide fact-finding information on the following points:

-- General information about the J-1 visa, as well as a description of the specifics and rules of the specific program in which you participate;
+- general information about the J-1 visa, as well as a description of the specifics and rules of a particular program in which you participate;

 - a trip to the USA;

-- the cost and cash costs, including accommodation, medical care, insurance;
+- cost and cash costs, including accommodation, medical care, insurance;

 - life and customs in the United States;